 We get it!
 The truth is that no child will follow exactly this sequence.
 What we teach at Connected Families is to control the things you can control.
 And you can’t control your child.
 When things inevitably break down, keep your focus on Connection.
 Most kids will not stay out of control for very long.
 In those moments, if you can find a way to be present, connected, protective, and patient, your child will notice.
 Then, in the calm after the storm, you can keep working on what Coach to Solve might look like next time.

-(Note: If a child consistently is unable to self-manage and often becomes violent, we advise getting some professional help from your pediatrician, school counselors, Occupational Therapist, or special needs professionals.)
+(Note: If a child consistently is unable to self-manage and often becomes violent, we advise getting some professional help from your pediatrician, school counsellors, Occupational Therapist, or special needs professionals.)

 A final word regarding your child’s violent outbursts